 Senate Passes 2013-14 Budget Resolution

-The New York State Senate today approved a 2013-14 budget resolution, proposed by the Senate Majority Coalition, that focuses on helping businesses create new jobs, investing additional funds in education and transportation, providing mandate relief to local governments, and restoring proposed cuts to women’s health programs as well programs for the developmentally disabled.
+The New York State Senate has approved a 2013-14 budget resolution, proposed by the Senate Majority Coalition, that focuses on helping businesses create new jobs, investing additional funds in education and transportation, providing mandate relief to local governments, and restoring proposed cuts to women’s health programs as well programs for the developmentally disabled.
 The budget also includes a proposal for a permanent two-percent state spending cap.

 “The Senate budget resolution is a responsible plan that controls spending, rejects new taxes, makes job creation a priority and invests additional funds in areas that are critically important to all New Yorkers, including education, health care and transportation,” Senate Republican Leader Dean Skelos said.
 “We are working with the Governor and Assembly to achieve the earliest budget in 30 years.
 I’m confident we can get it done and that the final budget will reflect many of the goals we have laid out in our resolution.”

 Independent Democratic Conference Leader Senator Jeff Klein (D-Bronx/Westchester) said: "This is a smart and balanced budget proposal demonstrating the senate's commitment to job creation, education, and the protection of our state's most vulnerable populations.
 Today, the Senate recognizes the need to raise our state's minimum wage.
 By working on a bipartisan basis, we will enact a minimum wage increase that will take effect this year."